dlicudi/cv/docs/projects.md

 ---
 title: Projects
-summary: A brief description of my document.
+summary: A sample of interesting projects I've worked on
 author: Duane Licudi
 ---